webhead-GmbH/wh-bulk-price-update-for-woocommerce/README.md

 2. Upload the `wh-bulk-price-update-for-woocommerce` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Navigate to `Products > Bulk Price Update` to start updating prices in bulk.

+## About

+This plugin is maintained by [Webhead](https://webhead.at).
+We build powerful digital solutions using WordPress, WooCommerce, and more.